aeon-toolkit/aeon/README.md

 *It's worth mentioning that the classifier used in the example can easily be swapped out for a regressor, and the labels for numeric targets.
-This flexibility allowing for seamless adaptation to different tasks and datasets while preserving API consistency.*
+This flexibility allows for seamless adaptation to different tasks and datasets while preserving API consistency.*

 ```python